About The Editor

 A 6-year academic correspondence with one of his early mentors inspired the creation of Philosophical Society.com.
 The website has attracted the attention of elite institutions around the world, from the Aspen Institute and Cambridge University to Heinrich Heine University, McGraw-Hill Higher Education, and Stanford University.
 The website has been referenced in numerous books and periodicals, made Wired Magazine's "Hottest Web Links" list, and earned a mention on Cambridge University's "Ideas for Wider Reading" syllabus in 2012.

 Among Ruggiero’s many enthusiasms are tennis (ranked junior player and later professional teacher), Tae Kwon Do (black belt), and investing (with successes achieved over a 20-year span).

-Ruggiero’s work has been mentioned in The Guardian, the Washington Post, the New World Encyclopedia, Wikipedia, and Reddit.
-It has also been cited in numerous academic textbooks.
+Ruggiero’s work has been mentioned in The Guardian, the Washington Post, the New World Encyclopedia, Philosophy Now, Wikipedia, and Reddit.
+It has also been cited in scholarly papers.